Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 Watson For President

-Democracy is how you remove a government (Score:2)
+Democracy is how you remove a government (Score:3)

 Re: (Score:2)